codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

   * In the Codefresh UI, click the **Settings** icon on the toolbar.
   * From Runtimes in the sidebar, select [**GitOps Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and click **+ Add Runtime**.
   * Select **Hosted Runtime** and click **Add**.
+  >**TIP**:
-  >An account can be provisioned with a single Hosted GitOps Runtime.
+    An account can be provisioned with a single Hosted GitOps Runtime.
 If you have already provisioned a Hosted GitOps Runtime for your account, the Hosted GitOps Runtime option is disabled.
   * Continue from _step 3_.

 {:start="3"}